Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTeam-with-JIRA-5+.md

 ![](img/Using_SpiraTeam_with_JIRA_5+_40.png)

 The table lists each of the requirement importances available in SpiraTeam and provides you with the ability to enter the matching JIRA priority ID for each one.
-You can map multiple SpiraTeam fields to the same JIRA fields, in which case only one of the two values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from JIRA \> SpiraTeam).
+You can map multiple SpiraTeam fields to the same JIRA fields, in which case only one of the two values can be listed as Primary = Yes as that's the value that's used on the reverse synchronization (from JIRA to SpiraTeam).

 The JIRA ID can be found by using the **Issue Priorities** tab of the Jira configuration helper: